Tracie Andrews: Further evidence

-Police then discovered a pen knife-shaped blood stain and impression in Andrews boot, convincing police that she had carried the murder weapon in her boot after the murder and had disposed of it at hospital.
+Police then discovered a penknife-shaped blood stain and impression in Andrews' boot, convincing police that she had carried the murder weapon in her boot after the murder and had disposed of it at hospital.
 It was known that there had been a pen knife in Harvey's car on the night of the murder.
-Andrews had notably spent long periods of time in the toilet at the hospital for unknown reasons, apparently to dispose of the murder weapon.
-After examining her heavily blood-stained jumper the police also determined that the blood had clearly been sprayed onto her after she had stabbed through Harvey's artery, explaining the distinctive blood stain pattern.
+Andrews had spent long periods of time in the toilet at the hospital for unknown reasons, apparently to dispose of the murder weapon.
+After examining her heavily blood-stained jumper, the police also determined that the blood had been sprayed onto her after she had stabbed through Harvey's carotid artery, explaining the distinctive blood stain pattern.

 Trial

 Andrews appeared at Birmingham Crown Court charged with murder on 1 July 1997, and was found guilty on 29 July 1997.
 The prosecution had been able to skilfully deconstruct her story so as to demonstrate its implausibility.
-7 minutes had passed between Harvey being fatally stabbed and him being discovered by the occupant of the adjacent cottage, during which time Andrews had made no attempt to summon help from the houses on the road or from anyone else.
-Police stated that Andrews had tried to leave the vehicle at the location Harvey was murdered and that an argument had then occurred.
+Seven minutes had passed between Harvey being fatally stabbed and him being discovered by the occupant of the adjacent cottage, during which time Andrews had made no attempt to summon help from the houses on the road or from anyone else.
+Police stated that Andrews had tried to leave the vehicle at the location where Harvey was murdered and that an argument had then occurred.
 Many of Harvey's stab wounds had been in his back, indicating that Andrews had stabbed him whilst he retreated to the car.
-Andrews's mother stated after the trial that she could not understand why her daughter had invented the implausible story she gave.
+Andrews' mother stated after the trial that she could not understand why her daughter had invented the implausible story she gave.

 Andrews was sentenced to life imprisonment, with a recommendation that she serve at least 14 years.
 Andrews appealed the sentence, claiming that she was the victim of a miscarriage of justice because of damaging publicity surrounding her case.
 In October 1998, the appeal was denied.

 Confession

 In April 1999, Andrews admitted that she did stab Harvey to death, and that her entire story had been invented.
-Changing her story, Andrews then said that she had stabbed Harvey in "self defence".
+Changing her story, Andrews then said that she had stabbed Harvey in "self defence."
 There is no evidence to support this claim, however, particularly as Harvey was stabbed mostly in the back while he apparently retreated to his car.